-All fees are payable by check or money order, made out to: “Robert L. Bogomolny Library”
+All fees are payable by check or money order, and must be made out to: “University of Baltimore”

 Audiovisual materials: Digitizing of open reel analog video formats, motion picture film, and highly degraded items must be sent to our preferred external vendor at the expense of the researcher.
 Costs are dependent on the original item’s format and condition.

 Architectural Plans and other oversized items must be sent to our preferred external vendor at the cost of the researcher.
 Duplicates of architectural blueprints will be provided in gray-scale and overall quality is dependent on the original.
 Architectural plans are duplicated on paper or as digital PDF files.
 Duplication to paper costs $185.
 Duplication to digital copy costs $185.
 Duplication to both paper and digital formats costs $210.

 Not-for-profit organizations and independent creators may use digital copies of materials at no charge.
 For all others, use of materials will incur the below one-time fees.

 Material Type Cost Audio $12.00/second Video $12.00/second Still Images $100.00/image

 Please email firstname.lastname@example.org for permission to commercially use materials.